rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 There are 6 principles for exploitation, widely used by marketing and business people, be wary of them:

-1) Reciprocation
+1. Reciprocation
-2) Scarcity
+2. Scarcity
-3) Consistency
+3. Consistency
-4) Social proof
+4. Social proof
-5) Likability
+5. Likability
-6) Authority
+6. Authority

 I will expand on each one of them.

-1. Reciprocation - Humans have an overpowering need to return favors
+### 1. Reciprocation

+Humans have an overpowering need to return favors.
 Ever received free samples?

 That is a trick, since people feel obliged to return favors, even much larger favors.
 Don't fall for it.